As an entrepreneur, you are responsible for a lot. Whether it is employees, customers, vendors, marketing tasks, sales, strategic planning…

 …Need I go on?

 Many times the last thing we feel that we can make time for is exercise.
-Already we are stretched in a number of directions, who can take an hour out of each day to throw in another that, at first glance, doesn’t even improve the bottom line?
+Already we are stretched in several directions, who can take an hour out of each day to throw in another that, at first glance, doesn’t even improve the bottom line?

-The irony of exercise for entrepreneurs is that, even though it takes time out of your day, in the end you actually get more done in the remaining time that you come out ahead.
+The irony of exercise for entrepreneurs is that even though it takes time out of your day, in the end, you get more done in the remaining time that you come out ahead.